 ~~~~~~WELCOME TO TOKYO CHILL~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Japan is endowed with an artistic culture as rich and distinctive as its history, and the unique aesthetic identity that resonates throughout Japanese art is present in creative practices as diverse as architecture, calligraphy, and electronic music.
+Japan has an artistic culture as rich and distinctive as its history, and the unique aesthetic identity that resonates throughout Japanese art is present in creative practices as diverse as architecture, calligraphy, and electronic music.

 Perhaps due to centuries of deliberate isolation from the wider world, the art of Japan has proven particularly resistant to the assimilating forces of mass-culture.
 While Japanese artists make use of European musical techniques and work within traditions established by the West, their music remains fundamentally Japanese in character.
-Borrowing from genres as varied as Hip Hop, Classical, Folk, House, Glitch, Downtempo, Ambient and Jazz, Japanese electronic musicians fuse Western musical styles with Eastern aesthetic ideals to create forms of artistic expression which both engage with the traditions of Japan's isolated past and epitomise the modern reality of reciprocal artistic influence between societies.
+Borrowing from genres as varied as Hip Hop, Classical, Folk, House, Glitch, Ambient and Jazz, Japanese electronic musicians fuse Western musical styles with Eastern aesthetic ideals to create music which both engages with the traditions of Japan's isolated past and epitomises the modern reality of reciprocal artistic influence between societies.

 Live every second Friday 1300-1400 EST, 1800-1900 GMT, 0200-0300 JST.